Universal Multi-Domain Translation via Diffusion Routers: Conclusion

 \subsection{Ablation Studies}

 Owing to space limitations, we conduct comprehensive ablations to quantify the effect of key hyperparameter choices and report at Appdx.~\ref{subsec:Ablation-Studies}.
-Specifically, we (i) evaluate Tweedie refinement by varying the number of refinement steps $n\in\left\{ 0,1,3,5\right\} $ (Appdx.~\ref{subsec:abla_impact_n}); (ii) study the effect of the rehearsal coefficient $\lambda_{2}\in\left\{ 0,0.3,1,3\right\} $ in the loss $\Loss_{\text{final}}$ during finetuning (Appdx.~\ref{subsec:abla_impact_lambda}); compare dDR trained from scratch versus finetuned from a pretrained iDR (Appdx.~\ref{subsec:Training-from-scratch}); and (iv) benchmark standard DR against several bridge-based DR variants on UMDT (Appdx.~\ref{subsec:Comparison-of-Standard}).
+Specifically, we (i) evaluate Tweedie refinement by varying the number of refinement steps $n\in\left\{ 0,1,3,5\right\} $ (Appdx.~\ref{subsec:abla_impact_n}); (ii) study the effect of the rehearsal coefficient $\lambda_{2}\in\left\{ 0,0.3,1,3\right\} $ in the loss $\Loss_{\text{final}}$ during finetuning (Appdx.~\ref{subsec:abla_impact_lambda}); compare dDR trained from scratch versus finetuned from a pretrained iDR (Appdx.~\ref{subsec:Training-from-scratch}); (iv) compare the performances of iDR and dDR across different numbers of sampling steps (Appdx.~\ref{subsec:abla_different_NFE}); and (v) benchmark standard DR against several bridge-based DR variants on UMDT (Appdx.~\ref{subsec:Comparison-of-Standard}).